cardillan/mindcode/README.markdown

 Welcome to **Mindcode**, a high-level language for [Mindustry](https://github.com/Anuken/Mindustry).
 Mindustry is a game in the tower-defense genre.
 Mindustry added Logic in late 2020.
 Logic is a programming language, closer to assembly than a high-level language.
 Mindcode aims to make Mindustry programming easier for everyone.

-Mindcode focuses of the following priorities:

-* Simplicity: support for easy creation of short scripts as well as larger projects.
-Names and identifiers for Mindustry Logic objects and functions are derived from Mindustry Logic itself with minimal alterations.
+The perils of using a high-level language for Mindustry code are inefficient code generation and the possibility of compiler bugs.
+Mindcode strives to address both of these issues:

-* Efficiency: while there's still a lot of room for improvement, the mlog code produced by Mindcode is remarkably efficient thanks to many different [optimizations](doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown).
-Especially optimizations which [reduce runtime by increasing code size](doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown#optimization-for-speed) are quite unique among mlog compilers.
+* Efficiency: while there's still a lot of room for improvement, the mlog code produced by Mindcode is quite efficient today.
+Mindcode is capable of simplifying expressions, removing unnecessary or unreachable code and using available instruction space to produce faster code by unrolling loops or inlining functions automatically.
-* Reliability: the project uses a battery of automated tests, including running the compiled code on an emulated processor, to ensure the compiled code works as expected.
-While [bugs do occur](https://github.com/cardillan/mindcode/issues?q=label%3Abug+), they often pertain to new functionality and get usually resolved quickly.
+* Reliability: this project uses a battery of automated tests, including running the compiled code on an emulated processor, to ensure the compiled code works as expected.
+While [bugs do occur](https://github.com/cardillan/mindcode/issues?q=label%3Abug+), they usually get resolved quickly.

 > [!NOTE]
 > Please have a look at planned [upcoming changes to Mindcode](https://github.com/cardillan/mindcode/discussions/142).
 These changes will be substantial, and any comments and suggestions are welcome now while the changes are still being deliberated.